louisethorpe/louisethorpe.github.io/_posts/2023-10-19-digitaltapshoe.markdown

 # A tap shoe, but make it electronic

 A good project I worked on a couple years ago was my Electronic Tap Shoe.
-I have been an avid dancer from a young age so when I started learning how to process digital signals and how audio effects are coded up, I immediately thought about applying this to a tap shoe and how to make this electronic.
+I have been an avid dancer from a young age so when I started learning how to process digital signals and add audio effects, I immediately thought about how I could combo up my dance and technical skills.

+I did some preliminary projects processing wavetable inputs to replicate a certain filters and trigger audio given certain sensor states to get familar with the Bela platform and figure out what sensors could work with the idea.
+I settled on using standard FSRs for triggering the audio and bought the cheapest pair of trainers from Sainsbury's that I could find.